python-attrs/attrs/CONTRIBUTING.rst

 Local Development Environment
 -----------------------------

-You can (and should) run our test suite using tox_ however you’ll probably want a more traditional environment too.
+You can (and should) run our test suite using tox_.
+However you’ll probably want a more traditional environment too.
 We highly recommend to develop using the latest Python 3 release because ``attrs`` tries to take advantage of modern features whenever possible.

 First create a `virtual environment <https://virtualenv.pypa.io/>`_.